The 5 BEST Heated Bird Baths To Try This Winter (2023)

 As far as functionality is concerned, a heated ground bird bath may be the best option.

 - Birds feel the most comfortable drinking and bathing from the ground because this is how they do it in their natural environment.

 - Ground baths are easy to clean and move around your yard.

 - They provide water to animals other than just birds, such as deer, squirrels, raccoons, etc.

 This 70-watt heated ground bird bath should function effectively and will keep open water even on the coldest nights.

-The entire bath is coated in a rough plastic so birds don’t slip when they land and can comfortably perch on the sides.
-Many users LOVE this feature, but unfortunately, many people have also complained this coating starts to peel and come apart after awhile.
+The entire bath is coated in rough plastic so birds don’t slip when they land and can comfortably perch on the sides.
+Many users LOVE this feature, but unfortunately, many people have also complained this coating starts to peel and come apart after a while.

 Check out this heated bath in action!

-This winter I purchased this bird bath.
-It has been a popular spot for many different birds and mammals, but I thought this hawk coming down for a drink has been the coolest!
+This bird bath.
+It has been a popular spot for many different birds and mammals, but I thought this hawk coming down for a drink was the best!

 Here are some other notable features: